launchdarkly-labs/launchdarkly-workshops/launchdarkly-basics/instruqt/01-release/08-test-your-knowledge/assignment.md

 type: quiz
 title: Test Your Knowledge
 teaser: Test Your Knowledge
+notes:
+- type: text
+  contents: We've covered a lot, so let stop for a moment and test your knowledge.
 answers:
 - Create a prerequisite
 - Use a flag trigger